 Study and Modules

-For the rest of the year, you will engage in science communication activities within the vibrant research community across the UEA/NRP, including seminar series, journal clubs and research discussion groups.
+For the rest of the year, you’ll engage in science communication activities within the vibrant research community across the UEA/NRP, including seminar series, journal clubs and research discussion groups.
 These will broaden your horizon and familiarize you with a wide range of research areas and controversial topics related to evolution and genomics.